Getting-StartedWelcome to Miriani!

 12.)
 I wish to see color!
 And various other options.

-You can active color and color options by typing COLOR-OPTIONS.
+You can activate color and color options by typing COLOR-OPTIONS.
 That's color dash options.
 Miriani also has a number of other general options that you can set by typing OPTIONS.

 13.)
 Why are words in help files or letters or descriptions or transmissions randomly in all caps?
 For instance, my courier promotion letter tells me about REQUESTing.
 Are these typos?